Infertility, Deciding to Move Beyond Treatment

 Moving away from fertility treatment and considering adoption or living child-free may be a difficult decision to make.

-Deciding to adopt a child can be an exciting step toward becoming a parent.
+Deciding to consider fostering or adopting a child can be an exciting step toward expanding your family.
 As part of this process, you may want to build a strong adoption team and support group of helpful family and close friends who know of your desire to have a child.
 This may help you through the process.
 This team of professionals may include an adoption consultant, adoption attorney and adoption agency.

 Learn more about the adoption process by checking out the adoption resources like those found on Resolve.org.* Or go to Resolve’s event calendar for a schedule of adoption programs in your area.
-Be prepared for the financial outlay of expenses, since you may be required to pay for many of the adoption agency’s requirements (psychological evaluation, transportation physical exam to determine your physical health to raise a child, etc.).
-Make sure the decision to adopt a child is one that is mutually made between you and your spouse or partner.
+Be prepared for the financial outlay of expenses, since you may be required to pay for many of the adoption agency’s requirements (psychological evaluation, transportation, physical exam to determine your physical health to raise a child, etc.).
+If you are in a relationship, make sure the decision to adopt a child is one that is mutually made between you and your partner.

 To talk to a RESOLVE* volunteer who has personal experience living child-free, call the RESOLVE HelpLine at 1-866-NOT-ALONE (1-866-668-2566) and press extension 4.